-Adam Remnant got his start fronting the folk-rock band Southeast Engine.
+Adam Remnant is a songwriter, producer, and photographer living in Athens, Ohio.
+Remnant got his start in music fronting the folk-rock band Southeast Engine.
 As the principal singer and songwriter of the band, Remnant and his bandmates garnered critical acclaim from publications such as Paste Magazine, Pitchfork, NPR, American Songwriter, Magnet, Stereogum, PopMatters, AV Club, and many more.
 They established a substantial following over the years, releasing five albums and touring across the United States and Canada.

-The album is largely recorded and performed by Adam Remnant with contributions from Remnant's working band, consisting of brother, Jesse Remnant, on bass and harmony vocals; Ryan Stolte-Sawa on violin and harmony vocals, and Jon Helm on drums.
-Adam and the band can be found touring in support of the release.
+Remnant continues to work on new music, including a recently completed full length album, entitled Big Doors.
+An EP tentatively titled Rainy Day Savings is also in the works.
+The new recordings are performed by Adam Remnant and his working band, consisting of brother, Jesse Remnant, on bass and harmony vocals; Ryan Stolte-Sawa on violin and harmony vocals, and Jon Helm on drums.